Ford Falcon History (Early Years)

 Both of Ford's major rivals also introduced compacts in 1960: the Valiant from Chrysler (becoming the Plymouth Valiant in 1961), and Chevrolet's rear-engine Corvair.
 Also fielding cars in the new compact market were the Studebaker Lark and Rambler American.

 In September of 1959, the 1960 Falcon was released to the press, arriving in dealer showrooms one month later.
-First-year Falcons were offered in two-door or four-door sedans and a two-door hardtop, soon joined by a two-door or four-door station wagon, and the Ranchero pickup.
+First-year Falcons were offered in two-door sedan, four-door sedan, and two-door hardtop, soon joined by a two-door or four-door station wagon, and the Ranchero pickup.
 By production years end, over 430,000 Falcons were sold.

 The exterior of the Falcon saw only minor changes.
 Additional models added to the 1961 lineup included a 2-door sedan delivery, a Falcon-based cargo van, "Station Bus" passenger van, and the Econoline pickup truck.

-In response to the sales of the sporty Chevy Corvair Monza, Ford came up with the Falcon Futura, a two-door sedan with Thunderbird-like bucket seats and console interior.
+In response to growing sales of the sporty Corvair Monza, Ford came up with the Falcon Futura, a two-door sedan with Thunderbird styled bucket seats and console.
 The Futura model was easily identifiable by having three ports on the rear fenders.
 Falcon sales continued to outsell the Corvair for a second near-record year.

 Midyear Futuras received their own roofline and were offered with an optional 4-speed transmission.
 The Ford Falcon now had to compete with two Chevrolet competitors; the Corvair and the new Chevy II and Nova compact cars.